drewsilcock/gil-perf/README.md

 You also need to install hyperfine as per [github.com/sharkdp/hyperfine](https://github.com/sharkdp/hyperfine?tab=readme-ov-file#installation).

-To installed the necessary tools and Python versions:
+To installed the necessary Python versions and install the Python dependencies in separate venvs:

 ```bash
 ./setup.sh